XanClic/leddy/README.md

 Store this as a file in `/etc/udev/rules.d`, and your customization should be applied on system startup or whenever the keyboard is plugged in.

+Considering that the keyboard does have memory to store every profile’s setting, this generally shouldn’t be necessary, though (apart from maybe switching the active profile).